-A supervisory panel, or team, must be in place at all times to support each HDR candidate.
+A supervisory panel, team, must be in place at all times to support each HDR candidate.
 The panel will consist of a principal supervisor and at least one associate supervisor, who are Federation academic staff.

-A supervisory panel may also include one or more co-supervisors (with relevant expertise but not employed by Federation University).
+A supervisory panel may also include one or more external supervisors (with relevant expertise but not employed by Federation University).
 All supervisors must be approved and listed on the University's Register of Supervisors.
-Further information regarding supervisor registration and responsibilities can be found in the HDR Supervision policy, and its related procedures, which include the Supervision of HDR Candidates Procedure and the Responsibilities for Supervision of HDR Candidates Procedure.
+Further information regarding supervisor registration and responsibilities can be found in the HDR Supervision procedure and related guidelines.